Ammergau Alps – The popular destination

 Accumulations of dolomite debris

 The high proportion of dolomite in the mountains of the Ammergau Alps creates the well-known, enormous debris flows, which consist almost exclusively of dolomite debris and in extreme cases can even spill entire valleys.
 The accumulations of dolomite rubble are most pronounced in the southern areas, for example on the Kreuzspitze, but also on the northern flanks of the main ridge of the Ammergau Alps.

 Largest nature reserve in the state of Bavaria

 The Ammergau Alps is still a very natural area, which is only sparsely populated and almost undeveloped.
 This recreational area is preserved in terms of nature by the largest nature reserve in the state of Bavaria, which extends here.
 There is even talk of whether the Ammergau Alps should be turned into a national park.
-There is talk of an area of around 23,000 hectares, which will be used as a core area and is to be ceded by the Free State of Bavaria.
+There is talk of an area of

 High ecological value

 Since the grass in the Ammergau Alps is always moving, it has a high ecological value.
 This arises from the opportunities that rare plants are offered by the rare circumstances.
 Examples of the special species are the spirke, which can only grow through the regular rubble movement in Friedergries.
 The ice bells and the Monte Baldo sedge are special small plants, they come exclusively in the Ammergau Alps and cannot be found anywhere else, provided that the search is limited to the northern Alps.